knr1/ch.quantasy.tinkerforge.mqtt.gateway/README.md

 <a href="https://github.com/knr1/ch.quantasy.tinkerforge.mqtt.gateway/blob/master/TiMqWayService.svg">
 <img src="https://github.com/knr1/ch.quantasy.tinkerforge.mqtt.gateway/blob/master/TiMqWayService.svg.png" alt="Service-Diagram" />
 </a>
-* **description** Each micro-service describes its abilities via the description topic.
+* **Description** Each micro-service describes its abilities via the description topic.
-* **status** Each micro-service describes its actual status via its specialized status topics.
+* **Status** Each micro-service describes its actual status via its specialized status topics.
-* **event** Each micro-service provides all events via its specialized event topics.
+* **Event** Each micro-service provides all events via its specialized event topics.
 As there might be more events available than the mqtt broker is able to handle, all events are always covered within an array.
 Hence, there might be 0,1 or multiple events within one message.
-* **intent** Each micro-service accepts _intentions_ via the intent topic.
+* **Intent** Each micro-service accepts _intentions_ via the intent topic.
 It is equivalent to the setter methods but allows _parallel_ and _concurrent_ 'requests'.

 **Root topic** The root topic of TiMqWay, where all thinkerforge micro-services can be reached: **TF/**.